Pompidou Museum Paris Tickets: how to buy and prices

 If you still prefer to buy your tickets on the spot, you will have to go to the Pompidou Center's ticket office located inside the museum.
 Please note that the last admission is one hour before closing time.

-What you can't miss at the Pompidou Center
+What not to miss at the Centre Pompidou

 The cultural institution at Place Georges Pompidou certainly does not go unnoticed.
 This unique building with exposed plumbing houses an unparalleled collection of modern and contemporary art.
-Below is my personal selection of the best works:
+Below you find my personal selection of the best works:

-- "Le jardin d'hiver" by Jean Dubuffet, a white "cave" decorated with black lines and silhouettes.
-The atmosphere is very suggestive, ideal for taking some photos that will triumph on Instagram
+• "Le jardin d'hiver" by Jean Dubuffet, a white "cave" decorated with black lines and silhouettes.
+The atmosphere is very suggestive, ideal for taking some photos that are going to triumph on Instagram

 How much time do you need to visit the Pompidou Center?

 It usually takes about 2 hours for a complete visit.
-In any case, if you are passionate about contemporary art you could spend up to 6 hours.
+However, if you are passionate about contemporary art you could spend up to 6 hours.

 If you travel to Paris in summer, before entering or after leaving I recommend you to have a refreshing ice cream at Amorino, which is located in the same square of the museum.